Oil nears three-year high after OPEC fireworks

-Europe's stocks spluttered at the prospect of faster inflation.
-China had spooked its tech sector too with another high profile clamp down , but the main action was all around the black stuff.
+Europe’s stocks spluttered at the prospect of faster inflation.
+China had spooked its tech sector too with another high profile clamp down [.SS], but the main action was all around the black stuff. [

 Crude traders were not hanging around to find out.
 They pushed Brent up as far as $77.66 - the highest level since October 2018 - and U.S. crude to its highest since late 2014 at $76.90 a barrel.
 Oil is up roughly 50% this year and over 385% since last year’s COVID-driven slump.